Amateur Photographer verdict

 Fujifilm X-T50 Performance and Image Quality

 I tested the Fujifilm X-T50 using the new XF 16-50mm lens, along with other lenses.
 The 16-50mm lens offers a compact zoom lens option with a relatively bright F2.8 aperture at the wide-end, and F4.8 at the telephoto end, and gives a 24-76mm equivalent in 35mm format terms.
-It’s worth making sure you don’t confuse it with the XC 16-50mm F3.5-5.6 OIS II lens, which has now been discontinued.
+It’s worth making sure you don’t confuse it with the XC 16-50mm F3.5-5.6 OIS II lens; now discontinued.

 Wide-angle with the 16-50mm lens.
 Photo JW.